TurtlPass/turtlpass-firmware-arduino/README.md

 </details>

+## 💾 Backup

+Having multiple devices with the same seed can serve as a backup, similar to having multiple copies of your house key.
+One device can be kept in a secure location while another one is for daily use.

+Alternatively, you can store the seed file elsewhere, but it is best to let the device store the seed offline for added security.

 ## 🛡️ Security

 As a precaution, it is crucial to note that an individual with physical access to the device may potentially be able to compromise it, given sufficient time and effort.